 About My Iboga Healing Experience

 Everyone who comes to Iboga has a story.
-Everyone who even researches having an Iboga healing experience, is in search of a better way of living, a solution to their suffering.
+Everyone who researches an Iboga healing experience is in search of a better way of living, an ending to their suffering.

 This is my story.

 My name is Luis Makonza Da Silva (Makonza is my Bwiti name given to me by the Missoko Bwiti).
 I’m the son of an alcoholic father, and a mother who suffered from depression, most of her adult life.
 My upbringing was not typical, to say the least.
 Violence and drama were the staple in our household.
 My parents were immigrants just trying to survive in a country that was foreign to them.

 As I grew into an adult, I tried anything and everything, just to feel alive.
 That included drugs and alcohol.
 I was a workaholic and an adrenaline junkie.